arnavhazra/Real-Time-Transcription-App/README.md

 ### API Key

 To use the AssemblyAI API, you will need to sign up for an API key.
-You can obtain an API key by following the instructions on the AssemblyAI website[4].
+You can obtain an API key by following the instructions on the AssemblyAI website.
 Once you have obtained the API key, you can set it as an environment variable:

 ```bash
 export API_KEY="your_assemblyai_api_key"